-Kettlebells and yoga don’t seem like a compatible pairing, but together they create a well-rounded fitness program.
-“Kettlebells are an optimal tool for yoga cross-training because they can be used anywhere, and because they integrate strength and cardiovascular conditioning into a single practice,” yoga teacher and certified strength-and-conditioning specialist Angelo Gala tells huffingtonpost.com.
-To try it for yourself, we’ve rounded up moves for each that target the entire body.
+“Kettlebells are an optimal tool for yoga cross-training, because they can be used anywhere, and because they integrate strength and cardiovascular conditioning into a single practice,” yoga teacher and certified strength-and-conditioning specialist Angelo Gala tells HuffPost.
+To try it for yourself, we’ve rounded up the best kettlebell and yoga moves to target and tone your whole body.
+Complete each exercise for one minute before moving on to the next one for a full-body workout that takes just 10 to 15 minutes.

 This move will strengthen those little muscles that often cause back pain.